-21. Sub-chronic toxicity data obtained from primary research publications were also submitted to the ACNFP by DSM Nutritional Products Ltd in support of their application for calcidiol as a novel food for use in food supplements.
-In a 14-day study, male rats were orally administered vitamin D3 at doses at 10-fold intervals from 0.65 - 6,500 nmol or calcidiol in Wesson oil at doses of 0.46 - 4,600 nmol/day.
+21. The following sub-chronic toxicity data obtained from primary research publications were also submitted to the ACNFP by DSM Nutritional Products Ltd in support of their application for calcidiol as a novel food for use in food supplements.
+It should be noted that these studies are proprietary and have not been published.

+22. In a 14-day study, male rats were orally administered vitamin D3 at doses at 10-fold intervals from 0.65 - 6,500 nmol or calcidiol in Wesson oil at doses of 0.46 - 4,600 nmol/day.
 The average daily doses were estimated to be 2.3 - 22,750 μ g/kg bw/day for vitamin D3 and 1.7 - 16,770 μ g/kg bw/day, for calcidiol.
 Study authors reported "signs of excessive intake of vitamin D3" were observed at doses of vitamin D3 at 2,275 and 22,750 μ g/kg bw/day and calcidiol at 16,770 μ g/kg bw/day (Shepard and DeLuva, 1980).
 Death occurred in 9/10 rats administered vitamin D3 at 22,750 μ g/kg bw/day.
 Other adverse effects included reduced plasma phosphorus concentrations, hypercalcaemia and greyish-white mottling of the kidneys (consistent with calcification) at doses of vitamin D3 at 2,275 μ g/kg bw/day and calcidiol at 16,770 μ g/kg bw/day.

-22. In a 90-day study conducted in line with OECD No. 408, male and female rats received oral doses of calcidiol equivalent to 0, 7, 20, 60 and 180 μ g/kg bw/day in a powdered formulation.
+23. In an unpublished90-day study conducted in line with OECD TG No. 408, male and female rats received oral doses of calcidiol equivalent to 0, 7, 20, 60 and 180 μg/kg bw/day in a powdered formulation.
 The formulation also contained antioxidant excipients of which many have biologically active potential which was not excluded given the absence of an excipient control.
-Mineralisation of the renal pelvis was observed in both sexes at doses of calcidiol of 20 μ g/kg bw/day and above, and more specifically 7 μ g/kg bw/day in females.
+Mineralisation of the renal pelvis was observed in both sexes at doses of calcidiol of 20 μ g/kg bw/day and above, and more specifically, 7 μ g/kg bw/day in females.
 However, study authors did not consider this effect as adverse due to the absence of clinical chemistry findings indicating kidney dysfunction.
-Study authors therefore proposed an equivalent NOAEL of calcidiol of 180 μ g/kg bw/day (Thiel et al., 2007).
+Study authors therefore proposed an equivalent NOAEL of calcidiol of 180 μ g/kg bw/day (ACNFP, 2024 citing Thiel et al., 2007).

-23. Further analysis of the histopathological findings from this study by Hard, 2014 concluded that mineralisation is more common in rats than any other species of laboratory animals.
+24. Further analysis of the histopathological findings from this study by Hard, (2014) concluded that mineralisation is more common in rats than any other species of laboratory animals.
 Also, the pattern of mineralisation observed is inconsistent with that of hypercalcaemia due to excess vitamin D3.
-Hard, 2014 attributed this inconsistency to the hygroscopic nature of the test substance and possibly the nature of excipients used in the study whose effects could not be excluded because of the lack of an excipient control in this study.
+Hard, (2014) attributed this inconsistency to the hygroscopic nature of the test substance and possibly the nature of excipients used in the study whose effects could not be excluded because of the lack of an excipient control in this study (ACNFP, 2024 citing Hard, 2014).

-24. Based on the reported findings by Thiel et al., 2007 the ACNFP stated that "the mineralisation observed indicates disruption of kidney function at all doses in female rats and in all but the lowest dose in males.
+25. Based on the reported findings by Thiel et al., (2007), the ACNFP stated that "the mineralisation observed indicates disruption of kidney function at all doses in female rats and in all but the lowest dose in males.
 It is not, therefore, possible to derive a NOAEL from this study.
 If the lowest dose used, 7 μg/kg bw/day, which caused renal mineralisation in female rats only, is taken as a Lowest Observed Adverse Effect Level (LOAEL) this yields a margin of safety of 49 for a 70 kg adult ingesting 25-hydroxycholecalciferol at a dose of 10 mg/day or 21 for a 15 kg child taking 5 mg/day".
 Ultimately, the ACNFP concluded that "given the human safety data provided, this provides sufficient reassurance for the use of 25-hydroxycholecalciferol at the proposed doses in humans" (ACNFP, 2024).